Marketing, Manufacturing, Packaging & Labeling, Advertising

-The package leaflet may include symbols or pictograms designed to explain a particular piece of information on the product packaging or in the package leaflet or other information that is useful to the patient.
-These data must be in line with the SPC and must not contain promotional elements.
+With respect to drugs, the package leaflet can include symbols or pictograms designed to explain a particular piece of information on the product packaging or in the package leaflet or other information that is useful to the patient.
+This information must be in line with the SPC and cannot contain promotional elements.

 16. What items may not be included in labeling and packaging?

-Any items that could lead to the incorrect use of the product may not be included in the labeling and packaging.
-For example, labeling and packaging may not include advertisements and/or any generally misleading information.
+Any items that could lead to the product being used incorrectly may not be included in the labeling and packaging.
+For example, labeling and packaging cannot include advertisements or any generally misleading information.